-It’s not the only form of entertainment.
 Sometimes “funny” is misconstrued for entertaining.
 Define what funny is for your video.
 Is funny laugh out loud?
 Is it a light chuckle?
-Or is it being clever and engaging?
+Is it clever and engaging?
 Identifying the reaction you’re trying to achieve will pave the way for a clearer writing path.
 You may just find a joke or two along the way.

 Tip 5: Visualize While Writing

-Descriptions may seem like a formality to finish your script.
+Descriptions may seem like a formality.
 In film or TV scripts descriptions are kept pretty light so the director and other department heads can explore and create their vision.
 But you’re not selling your video marketing script to JJ Abrams.
 You’re selling it to a client.

 Some people just can’t visualize a scene after reading it.
-Of course this is where storyboards and visual references are helpful.
+Storyboards and visual references are helpful.
 But it’s also important to be clear when you’re describing a scene on paper.
 You know what you mean, but will others?
 Will the client?
 Don’t assume that those words on the page mean the same thing to everybody.
 Focus on what the scene looks like in your head and take the time to write it down in detail.
 If you see…

 “shafts of sunlight pouring through the open window of a Victorian style bedroom”

 “An old school bedroom is well lit”